tongyuding/tongyuding.github.io/index.md

 Prior to Cityu, I worked in [Nanjing Catinfo](https://www.catinfo.cn/) with Mr.Keqin Shen and Mr.Wei Wang.

-Feel free to contact me if you want to discuss the research, even the Philosophy.
+I am looking for PhD openings with fundings.
+Feel free to contact me if you have openings or you want to discuss the research, even the Philosophy.

-I am looking for PhD openings with Fundings.

 [[CV](/ding_cv.pdf)] [[GitHub](https://github.com/tongyuding)]